Mount Bethel, Pennsylvania

 Mount Bethel is an unincorporated community in Upper Mount Bethel Township in Northampton County, Pennsylvania.
-It is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+It is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

 Mount Bethel is located along Pennsylvania Route 611, north of the intersection with Pennsylvania Route 512.

+Demographics

+The United States Census Bureau defined Mount Bethel as a census designated place (CDP) in 2023.